 Today, the NCTA’s work provides performance opportunities for more than 2,000 musicians, dancers, craftspeople and other tradition-bearers annually in free public programs that serve nearly a million people and reach millions more through various media platforms.
 Local economic activity directly stimulated by NCTA programs is estimated to generate not less than $92 million in a typical year.

 Olin has been involved with the research, documentation, curation and public presentation of traditional music and culture for 44 years.
 Since joining the National Council for the Traditional Arts in 1990, Olin has organized, directed or produced 29 national performing arts tours, been involved in the planning, artistic direction and production of 76 national festivals, 23 recordings of traditional music, and 34 programs for public radio and television.
 She has worked for 27 years with National Park Service units across the nation to develop cultural programs, exhibitions and other projects.

 Prior to her association with the NCTA, Olin conducted extensive fieldwork under the auspices of Missouri Friends of the Folk Arts (MFFA) that resulted in a major collection of traditional Ozark music, ballads and stories, and co-produced the recorded anthology I’m Old, But I’m Awfully Tough: Traditional Music of the Ozark Region that received a Grammy nomination for best album notes.
 Olin was also involved in the programming and production of numerous regional traditional arts events and programs, and enjoyed a successful career as a vocalist and musician.

-The position opening, job description and application procedures are now posted on the National Council for the Traditional Arts’ website, and can be accessed via the following link: http://ncta-usa.org/job-openings/
+The job description and application procedures can be accessed via the following link: https://ncta-usa.org/job-openings/